Yale Center for Teaching and Learning

 MEDMBB MB and B

-Elizabeth is a 4th year PhD candidate in the Molecular Biophysics and Biochemistry Department.
-Her current work focuses on defining noncanonical roles for DNA damage repair proteins in mitosis.
+Elizabeth is a 6th year PhD candidate in the Molecular Biophysics and Biochemistry Department.
+The goal of her current work is to define noncanonical roles for DNA damage repair proteins in cell division.
 Before starting at Yale, she received a B.S. in Biology from Wake Forest University.
-She has experience preparing NIH and NSF fellowship applications, and is excited to help others refine their work and grow as writers.
+She is has experience preparing NIH and NSF fellowship applications, and is excited to help others refine their work and grow as writers.

 CAS Login